DSC-RIT/expense-tracker/README.md

 The App has a very simple and interactive UI which makes it easier to understand the flow of the app.
 Following are few android concepts used to achieve the functionalities in the app:

-- `Diffrent screen layouts`: The app employs a variety of layouts, each of which provides its own unique functionality (Example: Linear Layout, Relative Layout, Constraint Layout).
+- `Different screen layouts`: The app employs a variety of layouts, each of which provides its own unique functionality (Example: Linear Layout, Relative Layout, Constraint Layout).
 - `Android Jetpack Navigation`: We also use Android Jetpack Navigation which simplifies the implementation of navigation while also assisting us in visualising the navigation flow of our application.
 - `Recyclerview`: We made use of recycler view to display all the past transactions made.
 - `LiveData & Room Database`: We are using LiveData to update & observe any changes in the budget and transactions made by the user, so as to update it to local databases using Room.